July 2017 Visa Bulletin Analysis for Employment-Based (EB) Immigrant Visas

 Below is our monthly analysis of the State Department’s Visa Bulletin regarding employment-based immigration.
-July will see some slow but steady advancement in most categories, with a few larger advancements.
+July will see some slow but steady advancement in some categories, with a few larger advancements.

-For EB-5 visas, all areas remain current except for China, which remained February 15, 2014.
+For EB-5 visas, all areas remain current except for China, which retained its final action date of June 8, 2014.

 To qualify as an EB-2 worker, one must either hold an advanced degree, a baccalaureate degree with at least five years of “progressive experience” in the field one wishes to enter in the United States, or be considered a “person of exceptional ability in the sciences, arts, or business.”
 Many EB-2 workers have no priority date cutoff.
 However, the two largest areas, India and mainland China, do.

 For Final Action Dates, the Chinese date has finally moved forward, but just by one month.
 The Indian date on the other hand, has leapt forward seven months.
 The Indian date has been experiencing great advancements in recent months in the EB-2 category.

 Third Preference Immigrant Workers (EB-3): “Skilled Workers and Professionals” and “Other Workers”

 Third Preference “EB-3” workers are effectively cut into two sub-categories: “Skilled Workers and Professionals,” and “Other Workers.”
 (For all areas except China, both sub-categories share the same date.**)

 All EB-3 immigrants have priority date cut-offs, however those from China, India, and the Philippines are facing significant wait times.